Understanding Browser Language Targeting: A Key to Effective GEO Targeting

 How Browser Language Is Defined

-Before delving into the data, let’s briefly explore how browser languages are identified.
 The technical backbone of this research lies in the HTTP protocol, which facilitates the exchange of information between a user’s device and a server.
 Included in this exchange are special headers, one of which is the Accept-Language header.
-This header contains information about the user’s browser language preferences, often used by multilingual websites to display the most suitable version for the user.
+This type of header contains data about the user’s browser language preferences, often used by multilingual websites to display the most suitable version for the user.

 Here’s an example of an Accept-Language header: